 - At the beginning of each lecture, there will be a video (about 2 minutes in length) that provides an overview of the school.

 - During each lecture, a few short videos will be shown.
-These videos serve as supplementary material for the lecture.
+These videos serve as supplementary material for the lecture, and they will be explained in detail under “Supplementary Videos” below.

 [Supplementary videos]

-- 1. Teaser video for the virtual event
+1. Teaser video for the virtual event

-In addition to the aforementioned supplementary videos, we will also make short preview videos on all the lecture topics.
+We will make short preview videos on all the lecture topics.
 Students interested in the event will watch these videos before the actual event, in preparation for the lectures.
-We ask each university to co-produce the teaser video with NHK Educational Corporation.
+We ask each institution to co-produce the teaser video with NHK Educational Corporation.

-- We will make instructional videos of Japanese students having discussions about issues related to the lecture topics.
-These videos are intended to teach those who will take part in the event how to have discussions in English.
-This video will be completed by the Tokyo Metropolitan Board of Education.

-2. Promo video for your institution- We will make the aforementioned, introductory promo video of your institution.
+2. Promotional video of your institution We will make an introductory promo video of your institution.
 We need your current students to appear in them.

-- The event itself and all the lectures (i.e., the live webcast) will be recorded.

-- All of these videos will be posted on the Tokyo English Channel website.

 [Requirements with regard to the event]